Neats29/neats29.github.io/source/_posts/self-love.md

 tags:
 ---

-About 3 years ago, sitting on the sofa, in an [altered state of consciousness](/self-compassion), I was suddenly struck by a visceral realisation that I did not love myself.
+In late 2019, sitting on the sofa, in an [altered state of consciousness](/self-compassion), I was suddenly struck by a visceral realisation that I did not love myself.
 Ever since then, I’ve been on a treasure hunt in pursuit of self-love.

 It’s become apparent to me that much of my own and other people’s internal suffering is downstream of a lack of self-love.
 Everything from self-doubt, negative self-talk and self-image, to the inability to connect deeply with others, is a partial symptom of a lack of self-love.